 as a hanging ornament on your tree (or wreath), and

-it makes beautiful gifts for neighbors, teachers, a family member or to warm someone's heart.
+it makes beautiful gifts for neighbours, teachers, a family member or to warm someone’s heart.

 triangle granny Christmas tree ornament

-You'll start crocheting the granny triangle from the inside with a magic ring and from there you'll be shaping it with double crochet stitches into a Christmas tree.
-You'll be making two triangles, crochet it together and finish it off with a picot edge.
+You’ll start crocheting the granny triangle from the inside with a magic ring and from there you’ll be shaping it with double crochet stitches into a Christmas tree.
+You’ll be making two triangles, crochet them together, and finish it off with a picot edge.